williamoconnorme/terraform-provider-servicefabric/docs/index.md

 - `cluster_application_id` (Required for `entra`) Application ID used to request tokens from Entra ID.
 - `tenant_id`, `client_id`, `client_secret` (Optional) Entra credential details.
+- `application_recreate_on_upgrade` (Optional) When true, replacements of existing applications trigger an upgrade with ForceRestart instead of deleting and recreating the application.

 ## Resources